MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-form-copilot.md

     - Select **Start over** to erase everything and start with a new description.

     > [!NOTE]
     > - Copilot may add an empty form component on the page when attempting to generate a form.
-To resolve this, delete the empty form component and prompt copilot again.
+To resolve this, delete the empty form component and prompt Copilot again.

 1. To add the form to the page, select **OK**.